 If a dependant reaches the Maximum Ceiling and/or turns 70 (or 18 for children dependants, or 24 if they are full-time students), he/she will simply be removed from your policy, while your own cover (or that of any other dependant on your policy) will continue.
-However, if you, as the insured employee, reach the Maximum Ceiling and/or turn 70, your membership will end, and your dependants' cover will also cease.
-If any of the dependant on the Insurance Certificate wants to continue their cover, they can apply for cover under one of our Avenue plans for individuals.
-Please refer to the "Applying for cover if group membership ends" section for more details.
+However, if you, as the policyholder, reach the Maximum Ceiling and/or turn 70, your cover will end and the next named dependant on the Insurance Certificate will need to apply to become the new policyholder, to keep the policy in force for themselves and any other dependants who are already on the policy when your cover ends.
+If they apply to do this within 28 days, we will, at our discretion, not add any further special restrictions or exclusions that didn't already apply at the time when your membership ends.